rwoz-datasci/getncleandata/CodeBook.md

 ## The Human Activity Recognition Using Smartphones Dataset

-README.txt describes the dataset thoroughly listing all types of data files and their purpose.
+README.txt from the UCI HAR Dataset.zip file describes the dataset thoroughly listing all types of data files and their purpose.

 The dataset is prepared for machine learning.
 The files (X|y)_(train|test).txt contain feature vectors and activity labels to